Introduction

 - Sync data across devices

-- Keep user data truly private
+- Keep user data truly private (zero-knowledge)

 The Solution